HVR-Met: A Hypothesis-Verification-Replanning Agentic System for Extreme Weather Diagnosis: Methodology

 \textbf{Image Checker}: Serves as the quality-assurance module.
 It validates generated figures against established meteorological plotting standards (e.g., contour intervals and label placement) to ensure clarity and domain compliance prior to analysis.

 \textbf{Diagnostician}: Serves as the core inference unit that approximates expert reasoning.
-By integrating multimodal evidence (figures and indices) with a meteorological knowledge base, it performs abductive reasoning to identify the physical mechanisms driving the extreme weather event.
+It first evaluates the initially hypothesized figures and indices.
+If the anticipated anomalies are absent, it triggers a Hypothesis-Verification-Refinement (HVR) loop to adjust the diagnostic direction.
+Ultimately, by integrating the validated multimodal evidence with domain knowledge, it performs abductive reasoning to identify the root causes driving the extreme weather event.

 \textbf{Reporter}: Serves as the reporting module that consolidates diagnostic outputs.
 It organizes the reasoning trace and supporting evidence into a comprehensive diagnostic report.